coder/terraform-provider-coder/docs/data-sources/workspace_owner.md

 - `id` (String) The UUID of the workspace owner.
 - `name` (String) The username of the user.
 - `oidc_access_token` (String) A valid OpenID Connect access token of the workspace owner.
 This is only available if the workspace owner authenticated with OpenID Connect.
 If a valid token cannot be obtained, this value will be an empty string.
+- `oidc_refresh_token` (String) A valid OpenID Connect refresh token of the workspace owner.
+Can be used to refresh access token if expired This is only available if the workspace owner authenticated with OpenID Connect.
+If a valid refresh token cannot be obtained, this value will be an empty string.
 - `session_token` (String) Session token for authenticating with a Coder deployment.
 It is regenerated every time a workspace is started.
 - `ssh_private_key` (String, Sensitive) The user's generated SSH private key.
 - `ssh_public_key` (String) The user's generated SSH public key.